eshack94/md-to-jira/README.md

 - [ ] Add `jira_to_md.py` to convert JIRA/Confluence markup to GitHub-flavored Markdown (GFM)
 - [ ] Add unit tests
 - [ ] Refactor and clean up code once all basic features are implemented
+- [ ] Add GitHub Actions config to run unit tests, and do flake8 linting and code style checks
 - [ ] **Other features TBD**

 ### Why did I start this mini-project?